 - Color Team Reviews

-In several articles over the next few weeks, I’ll discuss each of the points in the process and the elements of the Proposal Plan that address each point in the process.
+In this six part article series, we discuss each of the points in the process and the elements of the Proposal Plan that address each point in the process.

 Part 1 - Understanding the Request for Proposal Requirements